Objective factors at common law

 An admission of this general character is appropriate to be taken into account for purposes of rejecting any claim to mitigation and attendant reduction of an otherwise appropriate sentence.
 It is not, however, in my opinion, appropriate to be taken into account as a circumstance of aggravation, if that be permissible at all.

-Where the prisoner has committed an offence of persistent child sexual abuse under s 66EA Crimes Act, he or she is sentenced in the same way for the representative counts as existed before the creation of the offence.
+Where the offender has committed an offence of persistent child sexual abuse under s 66EA Crimes Act, they are sentenced in the same way for the representative counts as existed before the creation of the offence.
 Parliament did not intend to create a harsher sentencing regime for representative counts constituting a s 66EA offence: R v Fitzgerald (2004) 59 NSWLR 493.

 See further Sexual assault at [20-840].